user3141592/screen-generator/README.md

 DEFAULT_SHORTCUTS in ./screen-generator
 DEFAULT_OPTIONS in ./screen-generator

-# AUTHOR
+# BUG

-Any suggestions, help proposal or remarks are welcome at jean.yvan.tissot[at]gmail.com
+Any bug, suggestions, help proposal or remarks can be sent to jean.yvan.tissot[at]gmail.com

 # VERSION